accordproject/ergo/DEVELOPERS.md

 $ npm install -g
 ```

-### Build from source

-The core of the Ergo compiler is extracted from a formal specification in Coq to JavaScript.

-The code is located in the following directories:

-* in `mechanization` the Coq code \(includes the abstract syntax tree, intermediate languages, and compiler to JavaScript\)
-* in `extraction` support code in OCaml \(includes the parser\)
-* in `lib` the JavaScript API and command-line interface

 #### Dependencies

 To rebuild the compiler from the source, you will need Coq 8.8 \(or later\) and OCaml 4.05 \(or later\) with some additional libraries.